How to Have Courage Under Fire

 Ask yourself, “Is this really important?
 Is this the right moment?”
-Not every opportunity to display courage is worth taking.
-Focus your energy.
+Not every opportunity to display courage is worth taking, so focus your energy.

 Speaking up is not about making a point, but driving positive organizational change.

-Courageous leaders frame the issues in terms others will understand.
+Fearless leaders frame the issues in terms others will understand.
 They focus on facts, not emotions.
-Use data to build your case.
-It will increase your likelihood of success.
+Use data to build your case – it will increase your likelihood of success.